deekayen/aidstoscoutmastership/manuscript/making_a_career.md

 > I often wonder whether it is not possible for some business-headed Scoutmaster to introduce into his Troop work some form of co-operative manufacture or industry—say, for one instance, toy-making—in which each Patrol would have its definite share, and which should be organised and carried on in such a way as to give practical insight and experience of running an industrial concern, showing how increased output brings increased returns, etc.

-Sir Lynden Macassey has lately pointed out in the *Times* that after conducting some 3000 industrial conferences, he is impressed with the fact that economic ignorance and fallacies among both employers and employed is largely responsible for the ruinous unress now prevalent.
+Sir Lynden Macassey has lately pointed out in the *Times* that after conducting some 3000 industrial conferences, he is impressed with the fact that economic ignorance and fallacies among both employers and employed is largely responsible for the ruinous unrest now prevalent.

 Workmen seem unable to grasp the principle that security of employment, good "real" wages, reasonable hours, and fair conditions of employment can be assured only by production.

-Employers generally have no conception of the demonstrable money value of treaing the man as entitled to a voice in regulating the conditions of his employment, nor of the definite mistake of treating him as an economic unit.
+Employers generally have no conception of the demonstrable money value of treating the man as entitled to a voice in regulating the conditions of his employment, nor of the definite mistake of treating him as an economic unit.
 Workmen tenaciously cling to the fallacy, long exploded in America, that restricted output relieves unemployment, enhances wages, and raises the status of labour.

 Wrong ideas and fallacies are actually and deliberately taught to children to Socialist schools.
 False doctrine, heresy, and schism are definitely preached to workers by means of leaflets and addresses so that antagonism is the prevailing spirit.
 It is all based on wrong grounds.
 We don't, in the Scouts, want to join in the politics which somehow get mixed up with th economic question, which somehow get mixed up with the economic question, but we do want to educate the coming man as to where his best interests lie and how, in serving his country's commercial interests, he is also serving his own.